 The Company holds life insurance contracts on certain members of management and other key individuals.
-During 2018, the Company increased its investment in Corporate Owned Life Insurance ("COLI") and purchased additional COLI of \$60.0 million.
-The Company made no COLI purchases in 2019.
-The Company's investment in COLI is reported at the cash surrender value of these COLI contracts, which totaled \$507.2 million and \$493.7 million at December 31, 2019 and 2018, respectively.
+The Company made no corporate owned life insurance ("COLI") purchases in 2019 or 2020.
+The Company's investment in COLI is reported at the cash surrender value of these COLI contracts, which totaled \$521.1 million and \$507.2 million at December 31, 2020 and 2019, respectively.

 COLI income includes the net change in cash surrender value and any benefits received or accrued.
-COLI income was \$13.6 million in 2019 and 2018 and is included in other income.
+COLI income was \$17.3 million and \$13.6 million in 2020 and 2019, respectively, and is included in other income.